Sanjaya-Inc/sjy-build-logic/README.md

 This module provides a set of Gradle plugins to enforce conventions and simplify build configurations for Android projects.
 It helps maintain consistency and reduces boilerplate across multiple modules.

+---

 ## How to Use

 ### 1. Add as a Git Submodule

-First, add the `sjy-build-logic` repository as a submodule to your root project.
-This is a required first step.
+First, add the `sjy-build-logic` repository as a submodule to your root project:

 ```bash
 git submodule add https://github.com/Sanjaya-Inc/sjy-build-logic.git sjy-build-logic
 ```

+---

-### 2. Run the Installation Script
+### 2. Run the Installation Script (Recommended)

-After adding the submodule, run the appropriate script for your operating system to automate the rest of the setup.
-The script will configure your `settings.gradle.kts` file and apply the necessary convention plugins to your Android modules.
+After adding the submodule, run the appropriate script for your OS.
+This will automatically configure your `settings.gradle.kts` and apply convention plugins to all Android modules.

 #### For macOS and Linux

-First, you may need to grant execute permissions to the script.
-Then, run it.

 ```bash
 chmod +x sjy-build-logic/installation.sh